 Are your Yeezy Boost 350 V1 fake or real?
 This is a complete guide on how to legit check Kanye’s Adidas Yeezy sneakers, whether they’re the Turtle Dove, Pirate Black, Moonrock or the Oxford Tan colourway.

-Don’t worry, it’s easier than you think.
-Let’s begin the legit check guide.
+Don’t worry, spotting fakes is easier than you may think.

 We’ll start with a comparison of the Turtle Dove colourway, but everything you see below works as well for Pirate Black, Oxford Tan and the Moonrock versions.